warewulf/warewulf/userdocs/contents/configuration.rst

 .. note::

-   This configuration is not written at install time, but the first time you attempt to run ``wwctl``, this file will be generated if it does not exist already.
+   This configuration is not written at install time; but, the first time you attempt to run ``wwctl``, this file will be generated if it does not exist already.

 defaults.conf
 =============

-The ``defaults.conf`` file configures default values used when none are specified.
+The ``defaults.conf`` file configures default values used when none are specified in ``nodes.conf``.
 For example: if a node does not have a "runtime overlay" specified, the respective value from ``defaultnode`` is used.
 If a network device does not specify a "device," the device value of the ``dummy`` device is used.

 If ``defaults.conf`` does not exist, the following values are used as compiled into Warewulf at build-time: